QuTech-Delft/qtt/README.md

 $ pip install qtt
 ```
 ### Installing from source
 For QTT development we advice to install from source.
-The source for qtt can be found at Github.
+The source for QTT can be found at Github.
-For the default installation from the qtt source directory execute:
+For the default installation from the QTT source directory execute:
 ```
 $ git clone https://github.com/QuTech-Delft/qtt.git
 $ cd qtt